NatalieD25/R-scripts_MA/README.md

 # R-scripts_MA

-All skripts were built under R for Windows 3.6.1 and can be run directly without any changes as long as the working directory is set to the folder containing the skript to be run.
+All skripts were built under R for Windows 4.0.4 and can be run directly without any changes.

 ## Dependencies
 * FactoMineR v.2.4